Silviameteoro/GCAM-LAC_Modeling/Model Outputs/FullTech: Combined impacts/README.md

 Note that the final scenario naming used in the manuscript differs from what was used originally to perform the GCAM simulations.
-For this reason, the names of the scenarios listed in the .csv files (model outputs) differ from the scenario names adopted in the manuscript.
+For this reason, the scenario names listed in the .csv files (model outputs) differ from the ones adopted in the manuscript.